oracle-devrel/cd3-automation-toolkit/oci_tenancy/Network/readme.txt

 ### Setup of the Scripts ###
 ## See example folder for sample format of the files
-A.  Setup the vcn-info.properties file with the correct IDs for network compartment, compartment etc. If the Network objects
-    compartment and the rest of the objects compartment are the same - then put the same variable name for it (look at variables.tf).
+A.  The scripts accept 2 kinds of inputs- either CD3 excel file having different sheets for different components or CSV input files.
+    So there are 2 flows of the code.
+B.  Both of them use vcn-info.properties.
+C.  Setup the vcn-info.properties file.
-    Enter the informtaion correctly.
-Make sure to use unique names for VCN names.
+D.  Make sure to use unique names for VCN names.
-B.  Create a dhcp file - The section headings is what is used as the name of the dhcp-options.
-An example is provided for both.
-C.  Create a subnet file - Create file mentioning info about the subnets like name, AD, public/private, network gateway components required or not etc
+E.  Look at the example folder for sample input files.
+F.  Scripts provide capability to have different compartments for different VCNs, subnets.

 ### Use of the Scripts ###